-The investment professionals employed by our Sub-Adviser are also the investment professionals responsible for investing and managing its ownMain Street's securities portfolio.
+The investment professionals employed by our Sub-Adviser are also the investment professionals responsible for investing and managing its own Main Street's securities portfolio.
 These professionals are responsible for allocating investment opportunities between us and itself and its affiliates.
-Even if exemptive relief is obtained allowing the Main Street and certain of its affiliates and us to co-invest in investment opportunities, the Sub-Adviser allocates lesser quality investment opportunities to us or to allocate particular investment opportunities to us.
-If the Sub-Adviser allocates lesser quality investment opportunities to us than it retains for itselfMain Street.
-Our exemptive relief imposes on our Sub-Adviser the obligation to evaluate whether each investment opportunity its investment professionals review for Main Street is also appropriate for us and to propose an allocation of such opportunities are appropriate for us, or if our Sub-Adviser arbitrarily determines that certain investment opportunities are appropriate for us, or if our Sub-Adviser and our ability to fund the investment, our operating that is disproportionately small relative to the proposed allocation to Main Street and our ability to fund the investment, our operating results could be adversely affected.
+Even if exemptive relief is obtained allowing the Main Street and certain of its affiliates and us to co invest in investment opportunities, the Sub Adviser does not currently have an obligation to co invest with us or to allocate particular investment opportunities to us.
+If the Sub Adviser allocates lesser quality investment opportunities to us than it retains for itself Main Street.
+Our exemptive relief imposes on our Sub-Adviser the obligation to evaluate whether each investment opportunity its investment professionals review for Main Street is also appropriate for us and to propose an allocation of such opportunity to us if it deems such opportunity to be appropriate.
+If our Sub-Adviser arbitrarily determines that certain investment opportunities are appropriate for Main Street but not appropriate for us, or if our Sub-Adviser proposes an allocation of an investment opportunity to us that is disproportionately small relative to the proposed allocation to Main Street and our ability to fund the investment, our operating results could be adversely affected.